Actindo-AG/Documentation/BigCommerce/Integration/04_ManageProductData.md

 # Manage product and offer data

 Before you start exchanging data with *BigCommerce*, you must check your product and offer data.
-You must check the ETL mappings as wess as the images assigned to an offer in the *PIM* or the *Omni-Channel* module.
+You must check the ETL mappings as well as the images assigned to an offer in the *PIM* or the *Omni-Channel* module.
 In addition, you can define the color-swatch variant option.

 ## Manage ETL mappings